 February 28, 2015

 Hayfield Secondary School

 University of Scouting

 Purpose of the University of Scouting – The "University of Scouting” is a supplemental training opportunity for all adult Scout leaders.
-It is the only time during the year where you can find, all in one place, the widest variety of training opportunities in all program areas (Cub Scouts, Boy Scouts, Venture Scouts, Varsity Scouts, District, and Council).
+It is the only time during the year where you can find, all in one place, the widest variety of training opportunities in all program areas (Cub Scouts, Boy Scouts, Venturing, Varsity Scouts, District, and Council).
 Whether you are new to the program or a veteran of many years, the University provides interesting courses in Cubbing, Scouting, what we call "Adventuring” (a combination of Varsity, Venturing, and Sea Scout activities), as well as Electives opportunities.
 For 2015 we will be offering 159 classes in five colleges – truly something for everyone.

-- The College of Cub Scouting Science provides a wide variety of courses from pack administration to planning for an outdoor program.
+· The College of Cub Scouting provides a wide variety of courses from pack administration to planning for an outdoor program.

-- The College of Boy Scouting Science provides an exciting variety of troop, patrol and outdoor planning supplemental courses to help manage the challenges of a great troop experience.
+· The College of Boy Scouting provides an exciting variety of troop, patrol and outdoor planning supplemental courses to help manage the challenges of a great troop experience.

-- The College of Adventure Scouting Science is an interesting combination of courses for those who are wish to learn more about Scouting’s "senior” level programs and the challenges of an active high adventure experience.
+· The College of Adventure Scouting is an interesting combination of courses for those who are wish to learn more about Scouting’s "senior” level programs and the challenges of an active high adventure experience.

 · The College of Elective Programs offers many "general studies courses” that cut across all the programs.
 Just about everything from diversity and special needs to using technology can be found in the Elective Programs.

 · The College of District Operations provides training to district committee members and Scouters with an interest in district operations.
 While no degree is conferred, those who take the required three courses are awarded the District Scouter Training Certificate and “Trained” patch